andreiplotnikov/ME/README.md

 # ME
-All formulas from Landi Degl'Innocenti
+All formulas from Landi Degl'Innocenti "Polarization in spectral lines"